 The AEC is an important community facility.
 Since opening, the AEC has attracted more than nine million concertgoers.
+It has also been the home to the Adelaide 36ers National Basketball League team since 2019.

 2.7.3 COOPERS STADIUM

 Coopers Stadium stands on the former site of Hindmarsh Oval, which was home to the SANFL's West Torrens Football Club from 1905 until 1921 when the team moved to the nearby Thebarton Oval.
 The former Hindmarsh Oval was developed over the years into a rectangular stadium with a single-tier grandstand built in 1960 that held approximately 2,000 people.
 Six light towers for night games along with an additional eight smaller light towers on the grandstand roof, were installed during the mid-1970s.
 Other than the grandstand, the ground was all terracing surrounding the playing surface.